How to Know When to Call In Outside Business Experts

 Part of addressing your organization’s weaknesses is to get help from outside experts who can fill in or add value when and where it’s needed.
-That can help to free you to spend more time and energy exploiting your strengths, and it can improve your company’s overall results.
+That can help you spend more time and energy exploiting your strengths.
+It can also improve your company’s overall results.

 Know where you need help.